 14 days/13 nights

-Join us on our luxury 14-day Palette of the Adriatic escorted journey including Croatia, Slovenia, Bosnia and Montenegro.
+Join us on our luxury 14-day Palette of the Adriatic small group tour including Croatia, Slovenia, Bosnia and Montenegro.
 And explore fascinating periods of Croatian history and culture.
 Discover centuries-old art treasures and the pearls of Croatia’s diversity.
 Then live the perfect dream as you relax in your elegant hotel room while stunning vistas of the Adriatic Sea drift in and out of view.
 You will anticipate the extraordinary vacation of unforgettable days and nights!

 You will enjoy visiting fine art galleries in charming Zagreb.
 Check out the inimitable Roman ruins in Pula.
 And indulge yourself in authentic Dalmatian delicacies prepared especially for in the Diocletian town of Split.
 Then travel to the remarkable island of Hvar.
 You may pamper yourself on this crème de la crème of deluxe Croatian touring as you sip a glass of finest Croatian wine in the company of its wine-making connoisseur.